-Interior fans know that tiles are a stylish way to breathe life into your home, with a host of different shapes, colours, prints and patterns to choose from.
-But the question on every decor fan's lips is, what do the top tile trends 2020 have in store for us, and how do we style them?
+Interior fans know that tiles are a stylish way to breathe life into your home, with a host of different shapes, colors, prints and patterns to choose from.
+But the question on every decor fan's lips is, what do the top tile trends 2021 have in store for us, and how do we style them?

 Tiles have been a staple within interiors for centuries and despite the evolution of various formats and finishes, it’s the traditional styles that turn heads time after time – from the quintessentially British Victorian floor tiles through to artisan glazed and decorative tiles.